mocaspike150/mocaspike150.github.io/draft/stories/2019-04-04-flower-drum-song-and-mabel-wing.md

 Flower Drum Song was a Broadway musical directed by Rodgers and Hammerstein in 1958 based on a novel by C. Y. Lee.
 The choreography of the musical imitated the Chop Suey circuit, an Asian American cabaret thrived in Chinatowns in the 1940s and 1950s.
-Mae Wing (in the middle) performed as an ensemble dancer in this well-known musical when it first came out.
-After winning the “Miss Chinatown” in New York Chinese community, 17-year-old Mae was encouraged to try out for the show business by reluctantly against her parents’ wishes and achieved great success in the musical.